Sports massage for spring training recovery

 • Booking the deepest work right before a big workout: Some people feel great after intense pressure; others feel sore.
 If performance matters tomorrow, consider lighter work today.

-• Ignoring signal tightness: If a muscle group repeatedly tightens after training, its worth addressing early instead of waiting for it to become a pattern.
+• Ignoring "signal" tightness: If a muscle group repeatedly tightens after training, it's worth addressing early instead of waiting for it to become a pattern.

-• Trying to out-stretch poor recovery: Stretching can help, but it doesnt replace sleep, nutrition, and smart training progression.
+• Trying to "out-stretch" poor recovery: Stretching can help, but it doesn't replace sleep, nutrition, and smart training progression.

 • Not mentioning recent changes: New shoes, new mileage, new lifting program, or a new sport changes what your body needs.

-• Chasing pain as proof it worked: Effective work doesnt require suffering.
+• Chasing pain as proof it worked: Effective work doesn't require suffering.
 Discomfort should stay within your tolerance and feel purposeful.

 • Skipping the post-session plan: If you go straight back into max effort without a cooldown, hydration, or easy movement, you may lose some of the benefit.